shysolocup/pender/README.md

 # Payload JS
-JavaScript package that adds a payloading feature for promises that stops pending data from getting called upon until it is awaited<br>
+JavaScript package for promises that stops pending data from getting called upon until it is awaited<br>
 Payloading reduces hang when getting large amounts of data

 - easy to use